 Waiver of Senior Year in Residence Requirement

-An Administration Committee Petition Cover Sheet and petition are needed with a brief explanation of the request, statement of support from the adviser, approval from the Commons Dean and a degree audit (found on the Registrar’s Web site under Forms for Students).
+An Administration Committee Petition Cover Sheet and petition are needed with a brief explanation of the request, statement of support from the adviser, approval from the Class Dean and a degree audit (found on the Registrar’s Web site under Forms for Students).

 Key Deadlines to Remember

 - Students may drop a course without penalty for any reason up until the end of the fifth week of classes in the fall or spring semester, and the end of the third day of winter term.
 Course drops for any reason after that date must submit their request to the proper office.

 - Requests for readmission after academic failure or suspension must be received by June 15 for fall term and by November 1 for winter or spring term.
 This earlier deadline provides the needed time to process the request so that approved students can meet the November 15 registration deadline.
 Students found to be in academic failure in the spring semester and who request immediate readmission for the following fall must apply by July 1.
 Normally readmission is for fall or spring semester only.

 When students have been withdrawn from the College for academic reasons, or have been suspended for conduct violations, they must petition for readmission to the Administration Committee (not the admissions office).
 The petition should clearly describe the circumstances that led to your withdrawal, what you have done since leaving Middlebury to address these issues, why you feel you’re ready to return now, and what you will do if similar issues arise again.

 When petitioning for readmission after academic failure, you should also include an official transcript from an accredited 4-year college showing that you have been enrolled in a full course load of liberal arts courses (generally four) and have earned grades of B- or better in each course.